The Land of Cockaigne (Bruegel)

-Het Luilekkerland (Dutch, "Cockaigne", literally "The Lazy-Tasty Land") — known in English as The Land of Cockaigne — is a 1567 oil painting by Pieter Bruegel the Elder (c.
+Het Luilekkerland (Dutch, "Cockaigne", literally "The Lazy-Tasty Land") – known in English as The Land of Cockaigne – is a 1567 oil painting by the Netherlandish Renaissance artist Pieter Bruegel the Elder (c.
 1525–1569).
 In medieval times, Cockaigne was a mythical land of plenty, but Bruegel's depiction of Cockaigne and its residents is not meant to be a flattering one.
 He chooses rather a comic illustration of the spiritual emptiness believed to derive from gluttony and sloth, two of the seven deadly sins.

 Description

 In the painting, a clerk, a peasant, and a soldier lie dozing on the ground underneath a table bound to a tree.
 The clerk's book, papers, ink and pen lie idle, as do the peasant's flail and the soldier's lance and gauntlet.
 A half-eaten egg in its shell runs between the peasant and the clerk.
 The table attached to the tree is laden with partly consumed food and drink.
 Behind the tree, a roasted fowl lays itself upon a silver platter, implying that it is ready to be eaten, and a roasted pig runs about with a carving knife already slipped under its skin.
 On the left, a knight emerges from a lean-to whose roof is covered in dishes of pie and pastry, with an open mouth, waiting for a roasted pigeon to fly in (the pigeon was accidentally removed during restoration work).
 On the right and behind the main action, a man clutching a spoon forces his way out of a large cloud of pudding, having eaten his way through it; he reaches for the bent branch of a tree in order to lower himself into Cockaigne.
 The fence enclosing the main scene behind the dozing trio is made of interwoven sausages.
 A partly eaten wheel of cheese and a bush (or tower) of loaves of bread are on the left and right of the scene, respectively.